craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 - [[Arthurian (language)]]
 - [[Montal (language)]]

-In addition, you have advantage on Stealth checks made while traveling through
+In addition, you have advantage on Stealth checks made while traveling through water.

 ## Riphound